AttilaAKINCI/Doggo/README.md

-# Doggo
+# Doggo - Under Refactoring
 Doggo provides a inspection on dogs according to their breeds and sub-breeds

 App base URL: https://dog.ceo/